outfox/fennecs.tech/index.md

 ECS is an architecture and Design Pattern most commonly used in **Game Development** and **Simulation Software**, applying various principles of **Data-Oriented Design** to leverage the capabilities of modern CPUs.

 **fenn**ecs strictly adheres to its design principles of reducing boilerplate and cognitive load first and foremost.
-We then explore innovative approaches to structuring and querying component data without sacrificing flexibility.
+Second we explore innovative approaches to structuring and querying component data without sacrificing flexibility.

-Despite its primary focus, you may discover that **fenn**ecs still punches way above its weight in terms of performance.
+Despite this primary focus, you may discover that **fenn**ecs still punches way above its weight in terms of performance.
 Our cheeky little library lives up to its name by all at once being **small, clever, quick,** *and <u>full of</u>* **delightfully terrible puns!**

 ### Come on in, check out the [~~fox~~, uhh, docs](/docs/index.md)!